 What if that conversation had gone a little further, and then a lot further?
 What then?
 I might have been German too.
 Now seven years old, looking up, not at Frigatebirds but at American B-17’s, on their way to Berlin or the Ruhr to drop their deadly cargos.
 Unlikely?

 Perhaps not.
 When my parents divorced, my mother moved to the United States.
 There, at a religious retreat, she met a charming German immigrant, and former German soldier, who had been damaged by his experiences in a Russian prisoner-of-war camp.
 They married.
 I was at the wedding.

-So, as I say, another D-Day viewed from the beach when it could, easily, have been another day viewed from a bunker, in Signal magazine or another newsreel, now long forgotten.
+So, as I say, another D-Day viewed from a landing craft when it could, easily, have been another day viewed from a bunker, in Signal magazine or a German newsreel, now long forgotten.